-Many lawyers are willing to meet with you to introduce themselves and discuss your case.
+Certainly, many lawyers are willing to meet with you to introduce themselves and discuss your case.
 While initial consultations are typically free, be sure to clarify if any consultation fees will be charged prior to meeting with the lawyer.

-You should also be prepared to bring the following items with you: court documents that states the charges against you and your next court date; bail papers; police report; any other paperwork you may have received, such as a search inventory report.
+In addition, you should also be prepared to bring the following items with you: court documents that states the charges against you and your next court date; bail papers; police report; any other paperwork you may have received, such as a search inventory report.
 This information will allow the lawyer to provide a better assessment of your case and provide well-informed recommendations.

 Below is a list of sample questions to ask when interviewing a DWI lawyer: